StoneOrbits/VortexEngine/docs/chromadeck_upgrade_guide.md

 <img src="assets/images/chromadeck-logo-square-512.png" style="max-width: 250px; width: 40%; float: right">

-This page covers how to update the firmware on the Vortex Chromadeck.
+This page details how to update the firmware on the Vortex Chromadeck.

+It is important to keep the Chromadeck up to date to avoid bugs and use the latest safety fixes.

 <div style="margin-left: 50px; margin-right: 50px" markdown="1">